laro/Cilia/3 Advanced/8 Misc.md

     - `a.add(UInt b, inout Bool carryFlag)`
         - `a = bits63..0(a + b + carryFlag)`
           `carryFlag = bit64(a + b + carryFlag)`
-- Mutiply with carry (high data, i.e. one UInt)
+- Multiply with carry (high data, i.e. one UInt)
     - `UInt c = multiply(UInt a, UInt b, out UInt cHigh)`
         - `c = bits63..0(a * b)`
           `cHigh = bit127..64(a * b)`
     - `a.multiply(UInt b, out UInt aHigh)`
         - `a = bits63..0(a * b)`
           `aHigh = bit127..64(a * b)`
-- Mutiply-Add with carry (high data, i.e. one UInt)
+- Multiply-add with carry (high data, i.e. one UInt)
     - `UInt d = multiplyAdd(UInt a, UInt b, UInt c, out UInt dHigh)`
         - `d = bits63..0(a * b + c)`
           `dHigh = bit127..64(a * b + c)`